When I first stepped into the world of CNCs, I was overwhelmed by the many software programs used in the process.

 A workaround to this is to use a breakout board like Smoothstepper as an intermediary.

-Smoothstepper has a parallel port end which connects to the CNC and the other end that connects to the computer can be a USB or ethernet port.
+Smoothstepper has a parallel port end that connects to the CNC and the other end that connects to the computer can be a USB or ethernet port.

 In the absence of the breakout board, Mach3 turns the host computer into the motion controller.